justiceamoh/justiceamoh.github.io/about.md

 Hey there!

 I am Justice Amoh and you have found my research blog.
-I am a PhD student at the [Thayer School of Engineering](http://thayer.dartmouth.edu/), [Dartmouth College](http://dartmouth.edu/) and a member of the [Analog Lab](http://engineering.dartmouth.edu/analoglab/).
+I am a PhD candidate at the [Thayer School of Engineering](http://thayer.dartmouth.edu/), [Dartmouth College](http://dartmouth.edu/) and a member of the [Analog Lab](http://engineering.dartmouth.edu/analoglab/).
 My research interests are Machine Learning, Biomedical Devices and Acoustic Signal Processing.
-In this blog, I aim to explore topics in electronics and machine learning that I have proven essential in my research.
+In this blog, I aim to explore topics in electronics and machine learning that have proven essential in my research.
 My motivation for this blog is embodied in the latin phrase:

 > **Doscendo discimus**: *"by teaching, we learn"*.

-It is my hope that by attempting to explore these subjects in a more simple and practical approach, I will provide a useful resource for beginners and at the same time gain a firmer grip on the material myself.
+It is my hope that by attempting to explore these subjects in a more simple and practical approach, I will provide a useful resource for beginners and, at the same time, gain a firmer grip on the material myself.
 Since I will be including code for everything I discuss on here, I also hope this blog will serve as a quick 'how-to' reference for myself or others in the future.

 For more information about me and my work, visit my [Github](https://github.com/justiceamoh) or [ResearchGate](https://www.researchgate.net/profile/Justice_Amoh) profiles.
-I have worked on a wide variety of projects from instrumentation, through to smartphone apps.
+I have worked on a wide variety of projects covering instrumentation, deep learning and smartphone apps.
 A few of these projects are:

 - **DeepCough:** Deep neural networks for detecting cough sounds from a chest worn acoustic sensor